Lesson Plan - Get It!

 When the environmental conditions are favorable, the sprout begins to form.
 A sprout is a small shoot that comes out of a germinated seed.
 It marks the beginning of the life cycle of a plant or tree.

-As it breaks through the seed and into the soil, the sprout requires water, nutrients, enough space, and a little sunlight to continue its growth.
+As it breaks through the seed and into the soil, the sprout requires water, nutrients, enough space, and a little sunlight to grow.

 Stage 3: Seedling (Infancy)

-As the sprout continues to develop, it will grow into a seedling.
+As the sprout develops, it will grow into a seedling.
 A seedling consists of three main parts: the embryonic root, the embryonic shoot, and the seed leaves.

-The soft stem starts to harden and develop a thin bark for protection.
-It is a very vulnerable stage of development where stresses such as insects, viruses, and excessive water can end its life.
+The soft stem hardens and develops a thin bark for protection.
+It is a vulnerable stage of development where stresses such as insects, viruses, and excessive water can end its life.

 Stage 4: Sapling (Juvenile)

 When a young tree grows a few inches, it is called a sapling.
-It will begin competing for resources such as nutrients and sunlight to maximize its growth.
+It will begin competing for nutrients and sunlight to maximize its growth.

 This is the ideal stage to transplant a tree from a seedbed to a location where it will develop on its own.